One Quarter of Amsterdam consists of water

 In 2015 Tobias van Dijk, a researcher with the Public Health Service of Amsterdam (GGD), studied drowning incidents in the city.

-He reports that each year more than 30 people drown in Amsterdam’s open water (including canals, lakes, rivers, ditches, swimming pools, and garden ponds).
+He reports that each year more than 30 people drown in Amsterdam’s open water (including not just the canals, but also lakes, rivers, ditches, swimming pools, and garden ponds).

 About ¼ (7.5 if you take 30 as an average) — say, seven or eight — drown in a canal.